Cattn/FSai/README.md

     <strong>FSai</strong>
 </h3>

-FSi allows you to explore, organize, and learn more about your files with a simple, file-manager based layout, and a clean chat UI.
+FSai allows you to explore, organize, and learn more about your files with a simple, file-manager based layout, and a clean chat UI.
 Smooth & responsive animations, quick responses, and relavent tool calls to complete tasks.

 ### Showcases